The page covers:

 Rev. Jeremiah Donovan - Rome Ancient and Modern - 1842

 In the 1990s the building was assigned to a University College; changes made to the interior of the building led to unearthing mosaics of an ancient Roman house.

 Leaning bell tower and apse of S. Cecilia in April 2009

-It is difficult to include in the same image all the buildings shown in the plate because Vasi took his view from the northern side of the square; in order to show S. Cecilia with a proper light it was necessary to take an additional photo in the afternoon.
+It is difficult to include in the same image all the buildings shown in the plate because Vasi took his view from the north-eastern side of the square; in order to show the apse of S. Cecilia with a proper light it is necessary to take an additional photo in the afternoon.